Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_privileges_to_database_role.md

 - grant_type - enum
 - grant_data - enum data

-It has varying number of parts, depending on <grant_type>.
+It has varying number of parts, depending on grant_type.
 All the possible types are:

 ### OnDatabase
 `terraform import "<database_role_name>|<with_grant_option>|<always_apply>|<privileges>|OnDatabase|<database_name>"`